caiolouro/hello-go/README.md

-# hello-go
+# hello-go-docker
-Hello world testing using the Go language.
+Hello world testing using the Go language inside a Docker container.